aztemi/sign-in-with-solana/README.txt

 * Seamless integration with the WordPress and WooCommerce login forms
 * Secure wallet-based authentication
 * Supports popular Solana wallets (Phantom, Solflare, etc.)
-* No passwords required – users authenticate by signing a message with their wallet
 * Automatically creates new WordPress user accounts for new wallet sign-ins
+* No passwords required.
+Users authenticate by signing a message with their wallet
 * No setup required.
 The plugin works seamlessly after activation.

 == Installation ==